rwxrob/zet/20210830025609/README.md

 enough" to ride this ride:

 * You know what the Beginner Boost is and how it works
-* You can dedicate six hours per week to learning, minimum
+* You can dedicate twelve hours per week to learning, minimum
 * You have full access to an *actual* computer (no iPads, etc.)
 * You have permission to install stuff onto the computer
 * You can delete everything on the computer and no one will care